HaozheLiu-ST/T-GATE/README.md

 | LCM w/ TGATE          | 11.171T  | 2.024B    | 3.533s  | 25.028                    |
 | LCM (Pixart-Alpha)    | 8.563T   | 611.350M  | 4.733s  | 36.086                    |
 | LCM w/ TGATE          | 7.623T   | 462.585M  | 4.543s  | 37.048                    |

+The latency is tested on a 1080ti commercial card.

+The MACs and Params is calculated by [calflops](https://github.com/MrYxJ/calculate-flops.pytorch).

+The FID is calculated by [PytorchFID](https://github.com/mseitzer/pytorch-fid).

 ## 🛠️ Requirements

 * diffusers==0.27.0.dev0